 Biography

-Nikki Berg Burin is an Assistant Professor in the Department of History and American Indian Studies.
+Nikki Berg Burin is an Assistant Professor and Baukol History Fellow in the Department of History and American Indian Studies.
 She earned her Ph.D. in History from the University of Minnesota in 2007.
 Dr. Berg Burin teaches courses on local history, the history of North Dakota, modern American history, and American women's history.
 These courses correlate with her current research, which focuses on the history of sexual violence and exploitation in North Dakota.
 She is the faculty advisor for UND's feminist student organization The F Word, serves on the governing council of the Northern Great Plains History Conference, and is a board member for the North Dakota State Historical Society Foundation.

 History 104: United States since 1877